 Lunches, coffee breaks and the commercial Exhibition will all take place in the “Marquee Parco Ciani”, a large gazebo, overlooking the lake and connected to the Palazzo dei Congressi by a covered walkway.
 The Marquee will also host the Poster session and an additional overflow area.

-There are currently no pandemic measures in place in Switzerland as well as no entry restrictions due to the pandemic for entry into Switzerland.
+There are currently no pandemic measures in place in Switzerland and no entry restrictions are applied.

 Please visit the following links for more information:

 17-ICML is committed to being a “climate conscious event”.

 To partially compensate for the C02 emissions caused by our Conference and to combat climate change, ICML is proud to partner once again with South Pole, a leading project developer and global climate solutions provider supporting more than 700 projects aiming at reducing carbon emissions and protect biodiversity.

 In particular, 17-ICML will support the “Envira Amazonia Tropical Forest Conservation in Brazil” project, whose goal is to protect the rainforest from logging and encroaching cattle ranches in order to preserve the area’s rich biodiversity and mitigate the C02 emissions.
 The project also promotes environmental stewardship and supports health services and educational courses for the local community.